Spiritual Warfare Lessons

 Walk in Holiness

-I can’t overemphasize this.
+I can’t overemphasize this – walk in holiness.
 There are consequences to walking in sin because yielding to sin can make you an open target.
 You won’t be prepared or equipped to face spiritual warfare if you’re already standing in a place of weakness.

 Yes, God is a God of grace.
 He forgives us.
 He has mercy on us.
 Yet he calls us to live a life of holiness where we take every thought captive.
 He calls us to a life of surrender.
 It is in that place of surrender you will be filled with the strength of the Lord and equipped to resist the enemy.